berkeley-cs61as/markdown-courseware/textbook/chapter20 9 - Mutable Data and Vectors/section04 Representing Tables.md

 ## Local Tables

 The `lookup` and` insert!` operations defined above take the table as an argument.
 This enables us to use programs that access more than one table.
 Another way to deal with multiple tables is to have separate `lookup` and `insert!` procedures for each table.
 We can do this by representing a table procedurally, as an object that maintains an internal table as part of its local state.
 When sent an appropriate message, this "table object'' supplies the procedure with which to operate on the internal table.
-Here is a generator for two-dimensional tables represented in this fashion:
+Here is a generator for 2-dimensional tables represented in this fashion:

     (define (make-table)